Collin Oliver: Professional career

 Oliver was selected by the Green Bay Packers with the 159th overall pick in the fifth round of the 2025 NFL draft.
 On May 2, 2025, he signed his rookie contract with the Packers.
-In August 2025, he was placed on reserve/physically unable to perform.
+On August 26, he was placed on reserve/physically unable to perform list.
+Oliver was activated on December 22, ahead of the team's Week 17 matchup against the Baltimore Ravens.

+Oliver began the 2026 season on injured reserve with a calf injury.